Graduation Pathway Options

 Cambridge International courses that meet this option in math are any of the Cambridge Advanced or Cambridge Advanced Subsidiary courses in math or further math.
 Students must earn a C+ (2.3), or higher each term in one of these courses, or score an E (the minimum passing score in Cambridge exams) or higher on the exam associated with these courses.

 To meet this pathway, students need to earn at least the graduation score established by the Board on the SAT and ACT.
-It is recommended that students take these tests with the writing option, since some institutions of higher education require the tests with writing for admissions.
 The available options and the graduation scores are listed below.
 A graduation cut-score on the ACT (no Writing) is not available at this time.
 The State Board of Education will consult with OSPI on whether and how this graduation pathway option may be available to students.